Greg Brown III shares excitement on AEK debut, seeks BCL title

 Lasting 19:28, Brown put in nine points with 3/3 two-pointers, alongside five rebounds, one block, and one steal.

-“I don’t really care about the stats, because I feel like I bring so much to the team.
-Defense, offensive rebounds.
-I can penetrate and organize the game.
-I just bring what the coach and the team need from me.
-They ask me for energy and defense, so I have to do it in every practice, and in every game, for the team to win,” he said.
+“I don’t really expect stats, because I feel I bring so much to the team.
+Defense, offensive rebounding.
+I can slash, playmake.
+I just bring whatever the coach and my teammates need me to bring.
+They told me, ‘We just need the energy.
+We need the defense’.
+So, I’m just trying to bring that every night, every practice, every game, so we could just win,” he said.

 The Dallas native also described how he navigated the process until finally debuting with the Greek side.